Discovering the Submerged Architectural Marvel- Dwarka

 Recently, Prime Minister Narendra Modi performed an underwater puja by plunging into the Arabian Sea off the coast of Gujarat.
 Renowned for its association with Lord Krishna, Dwarka was formerly a prosperous metropolis that is presently thought to have been submerged beneath the ocean for centuries.
 He explored Dwarka underwater city scuba diving also.
 Divers can see the underwater remains of ancient Dwarka that have been excavated by archaeologists off the coast of Dwarka.
 Lately, PM Modi also inaugurated UAE’s first Hindu Temple.
 Hopefully, a revival of ancient Indian Architecture is being seen in all upcoming architectural marvels.

-BMR believes in serving the best!
+Building Material Reporter believes in serving the best!
 Stay tuned with us for more ideas and news updates related to lighting design examples, home decor, design, new projects, architecture and construction materials in the industry.
-Follow us for the latest news and stay updated.